MA5YK/AmibrokerFeeder/README.md

     - No need to use excel.
 Uses less resources
     - More accurate data as we pick up every callback from RTD
   * Disadvantages
-    - Only tested with NEST (ZT).
-RTD Feeder for NOW also reported to work but backfill does not
+    - Only for NEST / NOW
     - No GUI.
 Create one if you can and share under GPLv3.
 Only need to setup some files and run exe anyway

 #### Instructions
-    1. Setup Amibroker DB (intraday settings) and Nest as explained in josh1 RTNOW instructions.
+    1. Setup Amibroker DB (intraday settings) and Nest as explained in josh1 RTNOW instructions
-    2. Copy rtd.format, backfill.format to AmiBroker\Formats.
+    2. Copy rtd.format, backfill.format to AmiBroker\Formats
     3. Read and Setup settings.ini in NestRTD / ABBackFill
-         For Now make sure to change RTDServerProgID value to Now.ScripRTD along with scrip ids / field ids
+         For 'Now' make sure to change RTDServerProgID value to Now.ScripRTD along with scrip ids / field ids
     4. Once setup is done, run the exe ( For Backfill, Fill the data in VWAP.txt/DataTable.txt first )

 #### Build
     Build using VC++ 2010 Express.
 ATL headers and libs taken from Windows Driver kit.